-Today is Pernell “Sweet Pea” Whitaker’s birthday, the bonafide all-time great turning 55 and what better way to pay tribute to him and say “Happy Birthday” than to put his ring achievements into proper context and compare them to his fellow greats from the 1990’s.
+With the new year upon us, we are forced to reflect on the fact that 2019 saw the untimely passing of all-time great Pernell Whitaker, who would have turned 56 today, but what better way to pay tribute to him than to put his ring achievements into proper context and compare them to his fellow greats from the 1990’s.
 Too many sports fans are keenly aware of the great wins on the records of say Oscar De La Hoya or Evander Holyfield, while failing to give the same kind of credit to Whitaker.
 Time to correct that.

 The key thing to remember is that in Whitaker’s case the official ledger of his pro career doesn’t tell the story.
 If you go by his record, he suffered defeats to Jose Luis Ramirez and Oscar De La Hoya, and was held to a draw by Julio Cesar Chavez.
 But the truth is that both the first Ramirez fight and the duel with the great Chavez were clear, one-sided victories for “Sweet Pea” and absolutely blatant robberies that merited nothing less than official investigations.
 And the De La Hoya match — a battle between a fading version of Pernell Whitaker and a peak “Golden Boy” — was razor close, with in fact more ringside scribes scoring Pernell the victor than Oscar.